Abidjan: Languages

 The traditional language of the city's region is Ebrié.
 Since the colonial period, the official language in Abidjan and throughout Côte d'Ivoire has been French.
 While the official language is a standard variety of French similar to that of Paris, the most commonly spoken form of French in Abidjan is a colloquial dialect known as français de Treichville or français de Moussa which differs from standard French in pronunciation and in some of its vocabulary.
 Another form of spoken French in Abidjan is Nouchi, a highly informal variety used as adolescent slang.
 The historical lingua franca, still spoken and understood by most of the trading population of Abidjan, is Dioula.
 The city is home to Ivorians from throughout the country and about sixty vernacular languages are spoken, such as Attié, Baoulé, Bété, and Wobé.
 Abidjan is surrounded by more than thirty villages where Baoulé and Ébrié are still commonly spoken.

+Religion

+Abidjan has a religiously diverse population.
+According to the 2021 census, Christianity is the plurality religion in the city (47.7%), followed closely by Islam (46.0%) and those with no religion (3.6%).
+A smaller share of residents adhere to traditional religions or other faiths.